 Your audience's time is as valuable as yours.
 When communicating, be sure to address the issues which concern them most.
-Leave the details to later (eg follow-up phone call, back-up slides, etc.).
+Leave the details for later (eg follow-up phone call, back-up slides, etc.).
+A short list of bullet points or key facts and figures are most effective.